azsk/AzTS-docs/01-Setup and getting started/README.md

     ![FAQ_UpdateFuncHostingPlan_In_ARMTemplate](../Images/01_TSS_FAQ_UpdateFuncHostingPlan_In_ARMTemplate.png)

     1.b.
-Increase the function timeout value of the function app which is impacted using the setting `AzureFunctionsJobHost__functionTimeout`.
+Increase the function timeout value using the setting `AzureFunctionsJobHost__functionTimeout`.
 In this example we are increasing the timeout value of 'AzSK-AzTS-WorkItemProcessor-xxxxx' to 1 hour.

     ![FAQ_FuncTimeout_In_ARMTemplate](../Images/01_TSS_FAQ_FuncTimeout_In_ARMTemplate.png)